ethhub-io/ethhub/docs/built-on-ethereum/open-finance/burner-wallet.md

 ## Summary

-Founded by [Austin Griffith](https://twitter.com/austingriffith), The Burner Wallet is a wallet that allows users to interact with the xDai sidechain from [POA](../infrastructure/poa-network.md).
+Founded by [Austin Griffith](https://twitter.com/austingriffith), The [Burner Wallet](https://xdai.io/) is a wallet that allows users to interact with the xDai sidechain from [POA](../infrastructure/poa-network.md).

-xDai is the USD-stable coin that is a representation of Dai but lives on xDai Chain, instead of Ethereum mainnet. xDai is the native coin on xDai Chain and is used as the currency and for transaction fees on the network.
-You can use the [TokenBridge](https://dai-bridge.poa.network/) to convert Dai from Ethereum Mainnet to xDai on xDai Chain.
+xDai is the USD-stable coin that is a representation of Dai but lives on the xDai Chain, instead of Ethereum mainnet.
+You can use the [TokenBridge](https://dai-bridge.poa.network/) to convert Dai from Ethereum Mainnet to xDai on xDai Chain or do this inside the Burner Wallet itself.

 _Please note that the Burner Wallet is new and the site is constantly being improved._